lostplusfound/lostplusfound.github.io/_posts/2025-07-21-continuous-subarray-sum-v.markdown

   - two-pointers
   - array
   - dynamic-programming
-excerpt: "This challenging Leetcode problem asks you to identify and sum the values of all good subarrays within a given array – sequences where consecutive elements either increment or decrement by 1.
-We'll explore both a brute-force approach and an optimized solution, showcasing how intuition and dynamic programming can lead to significant performance improvements."
+excerpt: "Given a non-negative integer array `nums`, we need to find the sum of the values of all good subarrays.
+A good subarray is defined as a consecutive subarray of length at least 1 that satisfies one of the following conditions, elements are incremented or decremented by 1.
+We explore two approaches, a brute-force approach and an optimized approach that runs in O(N) time."
 author_profile: true
 read_time: true
 show_date: true
 toc: true
 ---
-### Continuous Subarray Sum V
+### Problem: Continuous Subarray Sum V

 **Description:**